tomwayson/dev-summit-2017-front-end-testing/outline.md

  - Unit: test a unit of code in isolation
  - Acceptance (e2e): Test drive the application by emulating user actions
  - Component: test a component in context of a page in a browser
+ - performance (benchmark or load) tests
 - NOTE: described the "ideal" for each type - totally possible to write bad unit tests that are not isolated and touch the entire stack
-- Not going to cover these types of tests:
- - performance (benchmark)
- - load tests
- - server-side unit tests
 - Avoid these overloaded terms (at least in this discussion):
  - Integration: depends on perspective
  - Functional: useless term (testing a function? does the app function?)